-- Elected officials, stakeholders, and the public asked for stronger north-south connections in Washington County and Clackamas County.
+- Regional leaders, stakeholders, and the public asked for stronger north-south connections in Washington County and Clackamas County.

-- Elected officials, stakeholders, and the public suggested expanding the transit service area to provide more people with the option to take transit.
+- Regional leaders, stakeholders, and the public suggested expanding the transit service area to provide more people with the option to take transit.

-- Elected officials wanted HCT corridor investments to be balanced through the three counties in the region.
+- Regional leaders wanted HCT corridor investments to be balanced through the three counties in the region.

 - Stakeholders are interested in aligning HCT with future tolling.

 - Stakeholders expressed interest in investing in HCT connections, including:

-- o To Montgomery Park.
+- To Montgomery Park.

-- o Along NE MLK Jr. Boulevard.
+- Along NE MLK Jr. Boulevard.

 - Along NE Halsey Street.

-- o WES Commuter Rail.
+- WES Commuter Rail.

-- o To Lents.
+- To Lents.

 - Between Hillsboro and Wilsonville.

 - Within East Portland and Gresham.

 - The public expressed desire for better connections between rail systems, particularly the Yellow Line and Red Line, and the Green Line and Orange Line.